 Fireplace Mantel Building Codes

 As noted above, building codes have been developed to protect public safety.
-A mantel made of a combustible material must be installed far enough away from the firebox so it doesn't get too hot.
+A mantel made of a combustible material must be installed far enough away from the firebox so it does not get too hot.

 Most developed countries have a well thought out set of building codes that apply.
 In fact there is an international organization surrounding building codes: International Code Council